tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-There already exist options like `kubectl adm top pod` that can display usage statistic of the server resources.
+There already exist options like `kubectl top pod` that can display usage statistic of the server resources.
 Adding an option to display also usage of the PersistentVolumeClaims seems like a natural extension which provides important information about the persistent storage available to the workloads.